Guides · · 7 min read

 Waiting three days: Patience, the silent strategy

 Consider waiting three days before sending a second follow-up email to give your recipient breathing space especially when its a paying customer.
-Just as a chef allows different ingredients to blend, this pause enables your previous email to settle.

 It shows that you respect their schedule and it gives them enough time to respond.
 When your second email arrives, it's like picking up a conversation where you left off, making it feel more natural and less intrusive.